Almost all eCommerce or online retail websites display products on pages of search results.

 Get information on the products page with a Click command

 12. When the new page opens with the new template, click on the description you need to select it with the automatically-created empty selection.
+If your description is not selecting all paragraphs in one container, you can zoom in/out to smaller or larger selections.

 13. Rename this selection description.